 Born in Manitoba, Senator Massicotte obtained his Bachelor of Commerce (Dean’s Honour List) in 1974, from the University of Manitoba.

-In 1976, while working at Pricewaterhouse Coopers, he received the designation of Chartered Accountant from the Manitoba Institute of Chartered Accountants, and the following year he became a member of the Ordre des comptables agréés du Québec.
+In 1976, while working at Pricewaterhouse Coopers, he earned the designation of Chartered Accountant from the Manitoba Institute of Chartered Accountants, and the following year he became a member of the Ordre des comptables agréés du Québec.
 In February 2005, Senator Massicotte was granted the title of Fellow from the Ordre des comptables agréés du Québec, the profession’s highest honorific designation.

 In the past, Senator Massicotte contributed as Director of the Board of Directors of the Bank of Canada and a member of the Advisory Committee of Mercantile Bancorp Limited.
 He has also been a member of the Board of Directors of the Canadian Chamber of Commerce, the Real Property Association of Canada, the Canadian Home Income Plan, the Board of Trade of Metropolitan Montreal Foundation and the Board of Trade of Metropolitan Montreal.
 Senator Massicotte has also been Chairman of the Young Presidents’ Organization (Quebec Chapter), past member of the Canadian Board of the Young Presidents’ Organization, as well as a member of the Regional Council of the Société du Quartier International de Montréal .
 He was a founding Director, Chairman and President of the Urban Development Institute of Quebec.
-He was also a Board member of the insurance company La Solidarité, the Study Committee on Fiscal Equity at the Municipal Level in the Montreal area, and UDI Canada.
+He was also a Board member of the insurance company La Solidarité, and a member of the Study Committee on Fiscal Equity at the Municipal Level in the Montreal area.

-In 1997/98 he volunteered as mentor to the Quebec prize-winner of the Business Development Bank of Canada Award.
+In 1997/98, Senator Massicotte volunteered as mentor to the Quebec prize-winner of the Business Development Bank of Canada Award.
 He also acted as Honorary Co-Chair at the 2002-2003 Fundraising Campaign for the George Stephen House Trust Fund and was one of the Honorary Patrons for the 2002-2003 and 2003-2004 Financial Campaigns of Le Chaînon.
-In 2007, Mr. Massicotte and his wife also organized a fashion show benefitting the Centre d’Action Bénévoles de la Vallée de la Richelieu.
+In 2007, Senator Massicotte and his wife organized different fundraising activities including a fashion show benefitting the Centre d’Action Bénévoles de la Vallée de la Richelieu.
 Senator Massicotte sits on the Board of Directors of the Ste-Anne’s Hospital Foundation.
 He is also active with several other social and charitable institutions.